-'Ovarian cancer' is not a singular diagnosis, rather it is an umbrella term for a multitude of different types of cancer that affect the ovaries, fallopian tubes, and the primary peritoneal cavity.
-It is estimated that there are more than 30 different types of ovarian cancer, and there is a very wide variation in incidence and outlook in terms of the different types.
-This can make it challenging for women to find appropriate information and complicated for researchers to extract type specific data.
+Ovarian cancer is not a singular diagnosis, rather it is an umbrella term for a multitude of different types of cancer that affect the ovaries, fallopian tubes, and the primary peritoneal cavity.
+It is estimated that there are more than 30 different types of ovarian cancer, and there is a very wide variation in terms of incidence of the different types, and outlook for women diagnosed with differing forms.
+This can make it challenging for women to find appropriate information and complicated for researchers to extract typespecific data.